 All efforts are made to keep siblings together when they enter foster care.
 However, it is often hard to find foster carers who can provide care for sibling groups.
 If you can provide this type of care, you will generally receive a higher level of support for taking on the extra responsibilities.

 It is preferable for most children who enter foster care to continue at their existing school.
 So wherever possible, children are placed with foster carers who live near their existing school or preschool.
-In most cases foster carers are expected to provide transport to and from school.
+In most cases foster carers will be responsible for providing transport to and from school.
 If you will have difficulty providing transport, you should discuss this with the foster care worker completing your assessment to see what other options are available.